danyaberezun/KEEPs/README.md

 * $A :> B..C => A :> C$
 * $B..C :> A => B :> A$
 * $A = B..C => B :> A, A :> C$

+##### Resolution with nullable types

+> TODO: describe that if all constraints work with nullable types, we should NOT do subtype reconstruction, as `null` is a bad evidence for subtyping relations.

 #### Special cases